Alberinea/Uploader/README.md

 # Uploader

-A simple app that allows anyone to upload pdf, csv and all image files.
+A simple app that allows anyone to upload pdf, csv and all image types.

 **Backend**: Laravel8
 **Frontend**: React